schollz/pluck/README.md

 Basically, this should try and match everything before a `Z` and after we've seen both `X` and `Y`, in any order.
 This is not a complete example, but it shows the similarity.

 The benefit with *pluck* is simplicity.
 You don't have to worry about escaping the right characters, nor do you need to know any regex syntax (which is not simple).
 Also *pluck* is hard-coded for matching this specific kind of pattern simultaneously, so there is no cost for generating a new deterministic finite automaton from multiple regex.

 ### Doesn't cascadia already do this?

 Yes, there is already [a command-line tool](https://github.com/suntong/cascadia) to extract structured information from XML/HTML.
-There are many benefits to *cascadia*, namely you can do block selection.
-If you don't have structured data, *pluck* is advantageous (it extracts from any file).
+There are many benefits to *cascadia*, namely you can do a lot more complex things with structured data.
+If you don't have highly structured data, *pluck* is advantageous (it extracts from any file).
 Also, with *pluck* you don't need to learn CSS selection.

 # Getting Started